Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 Nothing

+\
 ==== Minting Purpose

 ===== Redeemer
 \
 - CreateAccount

 - DeleteAccount
+\
 ====== Validation
 \
 - *CreateAccount:* The redeemer allows creating of a new subscription service account by minting only one unique Account Token.

-  - validate that out_ref must be present in the Transaction Inputs
+  - Validate that out_ref must be present in the Transaction Inputs

-  - validate that the redeemer only mints a single CIP68 compliant Account Token
+  - Validate that the redeemer only mints a single CIP68 compliant Account Token

 - *DeleteAccount:* this redeemer allows burning of an Account NFT to remove the subscriber from the system.
 A Check That there's no payment for the delete account should be done off-chain.

-  - validate that the redeemer only burns a single CIP68 compliant Account Token
+  - Validate that the redeemer only burns a single CIP68 compliant Account Token and Account Reference Token.

 \

 ==== Spend Purpose

 ===== Datum
 \
-- account details
+- user account details
 - cip-68 requirements
+// Arbitrary ByteArray
 ===== Redeemer
 \
 - UpdateMetaData